Dr Murray Peel

 - Hydroclimatology (Hydrology, Global Hydrology, Hydroclimatic Variability)

-Dr Murray Peel is a Senior Research Fellow and ARC Future Fellow in the Department of Infrastructure Engineering at the University of Melbourne.
+Dr Murray Peel is a Senior Lecturer and ARC Future Fellow in the Department of Infrastructure Engineering at the University of Melbourne.
 He has a PhD (Geography) and a BSc (Hons) from the University of Melbourne.
-His hydroclimatology and comparative hydrology research interests include understanding differences in inter-annual variability of annual runoff around the world, hydrologic impacts of land use change and potential climate change impacts on inter-annual runoff variability.
-His research and consulting activities have produced over 100 publications, including 37 articles in international journals and 8 book chapters.
+His research interests include catchment hydrology, hydroclimatology, hydrologic impacts of climate change and land use change, improving techniques for hydrologic prediction under changing conditions and understanding global differences in the inter-annual variability of annual runoff.
+His research and consulting activities have produced over 100 publications, including 44 articles in international journals and 8 book chapters.

 My personal web page can be found at http://people.eng.unimelb.edu.au/mpeel/.

 - McMahon T, Finlayson B, Peel M. Historical developments of models for estimating evaporation using standard meteorological data.
-Wiley Interdisciplinary Reviews: Water.
+WILEY INTERDISCIPLINARY REVIEWS-WATER.
 2016, Vol. 3, Issue 6.
+DOI: 10.1002/wat2.1172

 - Kidson R, Taylor N, Haddad BM, Langford K, Peel M, Western A, McMahon T, Kuss AJM.
 Long-run persistence in reservoir inflows: Empirical Mode Decomposition in Sydney and Melbourne.
 OzWater’15.
 2015.